rafer/good/README.md

   end

   def authentic?
-    ...
+    # ...
   end
 end
 ```

-Say now that the the Authenticator needs to pass the user's credentials to
+Say now that the Authenticator needs to pass the user's credentials to
 another component (to log the attempt, for example), we are now in the enviable
 position of having an object, with a well defined interface to pass around -
 not a hash with implicit assumptions about its contents.
 Further, because of
 the `.coerce` method we can now accept a hash at the boundary or a fully formed
 `Credentials` object, it makes no difference to the `Authenticator`.

-This evolulution seems fairly common.
+This evolution seems fairly common.
 To solve an immediate problem, a new
 `Good::Value` class is created inside the namespace of an existing class, which
 is at first desirable because it does not inflict this abstraction externally.
-Then, as the class begins to interact with other compontents in the system,
+Then, as the class begins to interact with other components in the system,
 this previously internal class can be made external and evolved into it's own
 fully fledged domain object (perhaps shedding `Good` in the process).
 When you
 start with a hash, it can be harder to spot the "missing" class.